Deoxyribonucleic Acid (DNA)

 Types of DNA

-Variation in the conformation of nucleotides, the double-helical structure of deoxyribonucleic acid exists in at least six different types such as A to E and Z. Among these, B, A, and Z types of DNA are important.
+Variation in the conformation of nucleotides, the double-helical structure of deoxyribonucleic acid exists in at least six different types such as A to E and Z. Among these, B, A, and Z are the three types of DNA that are important for us.

-• A-DNA: The A-form is also a right-handed double helix that contains 11 base pair per turn.
+- A-DNA: The A-form is also a right-handed double helix that contains 11 base pairs per turn.

-• Z-DNA: The Z-form is a left-handed double helix that contains 12 base pair per turn.
+- Z-DNA: The Z-form or left-handed double helix contains 12 base pairs per turn.
 The polynucleotide strands of Z-DNA somewhat move in a zig-zag fashion.

-Most of the deoxyribonucleic acid in living organisms is located in the cell nucleus (nuclear deoxyribonucleic acid) but a small amount of deoxyribonucleic acid can also be found in the mitochondria (mitochondrial deoxyribonucleic acid or mtDNA).
+Most of the deoxyribonucleic acid in living organisms is located in the cell nucleus (nuclear deoxyribonucleic acid).
+However, a small amount of deoxyribonucleic acid also found in the mitochondria (mitochondrial deoxyribonucleic acid or mtDNA) and in the chloroplasts of plants.

 The double-stranded helix in each chromosome has a definite length.
-It is a thousand times larger than the diameter of the nucleus.
+Generally, it is a thousand times larger than the diameter of the nucleus.

-For example, a two-meter-long human deoxyribonucleic acid is packed in a nucleus of about 10 μm in diameter.
-It is possible by compact and marvelous packaging and organization.
+For example, a two-meter-long human deoxyribonucleic acid packs in a nucleus of about 10 μm in diameter.
+Such compact packing possible due to compact and marvelous packaging and organization.

 Deoxyribonucleic Acid in Prokaryotic Cell

-In prokaryotic cells, the deoxyribonucleic acid is organized as a single chromosome in the form of a double-stranded circle.
-These bacterial chromosomes are packed in the form of nucleoids by the interaction of proteins and certain cations.
+In prokaryotic cells, the deoxyribonucleic acid organizes as a single chromosome in the form of a double-stranded circle.
+Thus, bacterial chromosomes are packed in the form of nucleoids by the interaction of proteins and certain cations.

 Deoxyribonucleic Acid in Eukaryotic Cell